Jaimeloeuf/jmp/README.md

 ## How to contribute
 Create an issue or fork this project!
+For bug fixes or feature requests, please create an issue first so that I know you will be working on it, and wait for an approval that any potential contributions will be merged in as I do want to keep this extension lean and simple to make it faster.

 Steps to build:
 1. git clone the project
 1. `npm install` to install dependencies
 1. `npm run watch` to watch for source changes and compile using TSC
 1. Press F5 on extension.ts to start and a new VSCode window will open
+1. Test the feature/fix and iterate on it.
+1. Build using `vsce package`